render of the demo scene - click to download the zip archive

 Mode

-I prefer to start with the "Edit picked material directly" unchecked.
-After all the materials are applied I switch it on to make it easier to make changes to the materials.
 The D3D materials must be unique in the eyes of truespace or material merging will occur.
-For example you can have to script materials using different files but the truespace material editor won't see the difference and will remove one of them.
-Make some change to the color or texture file or some value that effects the Material node to make them unique.
+For example you can have two script materials using different files, but the truespace material editor won't see the difference and will remove one of them.
+Press the randomize button to apply a random specular value to make them unique.

-The zip archive contains the installer, an indigoEnvironment node, the rsx plugin, a sample scene, Indigo D3D materials, IMEBank for pure indigo materials, the I_exitportal for converting meshes to exit portals and the I_meshlight for converting meshes to light sources.
+The zip archive contains the installer, an indigoEnvironment node, a sample packaged scene, Indigo D3D materials and the I_exitportal for converting meshes to exit.
 When you push the indigo button the panel view will open to the default aspect of the indigo exporter.
 Push export and an igs file is written and the indigo application is run to render it.

-The indigoEnvironment node should be added to each scene.
-It overrides the values from the indigo export panel.
+The indigoEnvironment node will be added to each scene.

 Create a truespace light and rename it to "Sky" to control the indigo skylight direction.
 It's existence will override the environment settings for horizontal and vertical degrees.